-For the hotel market share PSUs vested in February 2021, which are earned based on performance relative to other hotels, our Compensation Committee determined to base the achievement on the performance at each of the Company's hotels for the 26-month period ending February 2020.
+For the hotel market share PSUs granted in 2018 and vested in February 2021, our Compensation Committee determined to base the achievement on the performance at each of the Company's hotels for the 26-month period ending February 2020.
 The reason for this is that many of the hotels in competitive sets and certain of the Company's hotels were closed or had limited occupancy for 2020 due to the COVID-19 pandemic, and, consequently, the performance of the individual hotels could not be measured during 2020.
-As a result, executives earned 100% of the target hotel market share PSUs for the the hotel market share PSUs vested in February 2021.
+Based on 50% of the Company's hotels improving market share over this performance period, executives earned 100% of the target hotel market share PSUs.